Microgrid: Energy storage

-In microgrid, energy storage is able to perform multiple functions, such as ensuring power quality, including frequency and voltage regulation, smoothing the output of renewable energy sources, providing backup power for the system and playing a crucial role in cost optimization.
-It includes all of chemical, electrical, pressure, gravitational, flywheel, and heat storage technologies.
-When multiple energy storages with various capacities are available in a microgrid, it is preferred to coordinate their charging and discharging such that a smaller energy storage does not discharge faster than those with larger capacities.
-Likewise, it is preferred a smaller one does not get fully charged before those with larger capacities.
-This can be achieved under a coordinated control of energy storages based on their state of charge.
+In a microgrid, energy storage performs multiple functions, such as ensuring power quality, performing frequency and voltage regulation, smoothing the output of renewable energy sources, providing backup power for the system, and playing a crucial role in cost optimization.
+Energy storage may be achieved by a combination of chemical, electrical, pressure, gravitational, flywheel, and heat storage technologies.
+When multiple energy storage devices with various capacities are available in a microgrid, it is preferred to coordinate their charging and discharging such that a smaller energy storage device does not discharge faster than those with larger capacities.
+Likewise, it is preferred that a smaller storage device does not get fully charged before those with larger capacities.
+This can be achieved under a coordinated control of energy storage devices based on their state of charge.

 If multiple energy storage systems (possibly working on different technologies) are used and they are controlled by a unique supervising unit (an energy management system - EMS), a hierarchical control based on a master/slaves architecture can ensure best operations, particularly in the islanded mode.